-The treatment of the Root Canal is designed specially to diminish the bacteria accumulated in the root canal.
+The root canal treatment is designed specially to eliminate the bacteria accumulated in the canals of the tooth root.
 The procedure aims to prevent the teeth from getting reinfected and save them from being removed.
-In this procedure, the endodontist eliminates the infected pulp and deeply cleans the teeth from inside.
+In this procedure, the endodontist eliminates the infected pulp and deeply cleans the teeth from the inside.
 Then, the procedure is completed by filling or sealing the hole.

-If your dentist or endodontist prescribes a Root Canal treatment to treat your damaged tooth, you need not worry about it.
-It is the procedure that eliminates pain and makes the teeth healthy and strong again.
+If your dentist or endodontist recommends a root canal treatment to treat your damaged tooth, you need not worry about it.
+This procedure eliminates pain and makes the teeth healthy and strong again.

 In the tooth, under the white enamel, there is a soft tissue called the pulp.
 The pulp contains blood vessels, nerves, and connective tissue that help the root of the teeth to grow during the development process.
 When the pulp gets infected, it severely damages the tooth, and if not treated, can also affect the surrounding teeth or tissue.

-Thus, to prevent the teeth from further infection, Root Canal treatment is performed.
+Thus, to prevent the teeth from further infection, a root canal treatment is performed.
 It is similar to root filling and can be done in just two dental visits.
 This painless and effective treatment is done by first numbing the affected area with local anesthesia.

-Then, the surgeon makes a hole in the tooth and gently removes the infected pulp.
-After successfully removing the pulp, it deeply cleans and disinfects the area to prevent reinfection.
-Then, it is sealed properly with porcelain or ceramic material, and it’s done!
+Then, the dentist makes a hole in the tooth and gently removes the infected pulp.
+After successfully removing the pulp, the dentist deeply cleans and disinfects the area to prevent reinfection.
+Then, the tooth is sealed properly with a special filling material and the tooth is restored with porcelain or ceramic material.

-When Should You Go for Root Canal Treatment?
+When Should You Get a Root Canal Treatment?

-The person undergoes the Root Canal procedure when they have cracked teeth, deep cavities, or issues from previous fillings.
-People who feel sensitivity while eating hot or cold food also require this treatment.
+Patients undergo a root canal procedure when they have cracked teeth, deep cavities, or issues from previous fillings that have caused an infection.
+Patients who feel sensitivity while eating hot or cold food may also require this treatment.